pbugnion/gmaps/docs/source/gmaps.rst

 .. image:: bicycling-layer.png

-Similarly, the transit layer adds information about public transport, where available.
+Similarly, the transit layer, available as :func:`gmaps.transit_layer`, adds information about public transport, where available.

 .. image:: transit-layer.png

-The traffic layer adds information about the current state of traffic.
+The traffic layer, available as :func:`gmaps.traffic_layer`, adds information about the current state of traffic.

 .. image:: traffic-layer.png